-A new Ipsos survey finds that, on average across 27 countries, 70% of adults report closely following the news about Russia’s invasion of Ukraine and 61% think it poses a significant risk to their country.
-Majorities in every one of the countries surveyed support taking in Ukrainian refugees and oppose getting involved militarily in the conflict.
+April 19, 2022 — A new Ipsos survey finds that, on average across 27 countries, 70% of adults report closely following the news about Russia’s invasion of Ukraine and 61% think it poses a significant risk to their country.
+Majorities in every one of the countries surveyed support taking in Ukrainian refugees (72% in the United States) and agree their country should avoid getting involved militarily in the conflict (65% in the U.S.).
 However, opinions on economic sanctions and providing weapons to the Ukrainian military differ widely across countries.

 The survey was conducted among 19,000 adults under the age of 75 between March 25 and April 3 on Ipsos’s Global Advisor online survey platform.